ArnoldG8/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Multidimensional arrays and double pointers
+Multidimensional arrays and double pointers, alongisde dereferencing a dereference.